Boise Premier · The Hamblin Group

 Your price limit isn't just your max approval — it's the monthly payment you're truly comfortable with, including taxes, insurance, principal, and interest.

-As of 2026, you can apply any time of year (previously only before April 15).
-It's now prorated from your closing date — so you start saving on property taxes immediately.
-Idaho exempts up to $125,000 of assessed value.
-If your value rises more than 10% year-over-year, the county must prove it.
+As of 2026, you can apply any time of year — it's prorated from your closing date.
+Idaho exempts up to $125,000 of assessed value from property taxes.

 - Call your lender before depositing any checks